Division of Humanities

 French language is taught in a five-semester sequence after which students can enroll in courses and tutorials on literary and cultural topics.
 Beginning French I & II and Intermediate French I & II focus on oral and written communication.
 Advanced French, which is offered each fall, is both a systematic review of grammar and an introduction to the study of literature in French.
 A placement test is offered at the start of the fall term so that students who have previously studied French can be placed at the appropriate level.
 After completing Advanced French, students are prepared to enroll in courses and tutorials in which they will read, discuss, and write in French.
 Each spring one seminar is offered that is conducted entirely in French.
 These thematic surveys (L’amour interdit, Le rire à travers les siècles, Contes et conteurs) expose students to a wide range of literary styles.
 In addition, one other literature course is offered each semester that is open both to students who can read French as well as to those who read in translation.

-Students may complete an Area of Concentration in French, with a literary focus, or in French Studies, which has a cultural focus.
+Students may complete an Area of Concentration in French with a focus in either French Literature or French Studies.
 In both cases, students are required to have a high level of proficiency in spoken and written French, as demonstrated by the completion of Advanced French or the equivalent, and strongly satisfactory evaluations in courses conducted in French.
 Students are strongly encouraged to arrange an Independent Study Project or off-campus semester in a French-speaking country or region.

 For a concentration in French Literature, students: 1) need to demonstrate, by means of courses and tutorials, familiarity with literature of different genres (long and short prose fiction, poetry, and drama) and historic periods (pre-1700; 1700-1899; 1900-present), and at least one course or tutorial in Francophone literature; 2) must complete one course or tutorial in literary theory; 3) are encouraged to undertake relevant course work in related fields, such as history, art history, music, philosophy, or political science.
 Students are expected to complete at least 8-10 semester-long courses or tutorials for the AOC, with as much coursework as possible in French.
 Only courses beyond the level of Advanced French count toward the AOC.